kazurayam/KS_TestSuiteCollection_two_approaches/docs/index.md

 The HighRiseProject contains 40 Test Cases.
 The LowRiseProject also contains 40 Test Cases.
 These 2 projects are equally large enough.

 The HighRiseProject was very difficult to make.
-It was tiring to create 40 Tests Suites and 6 Test Suite Collections.
+It was tiring to create 20 Tests Suites and 6 Test Suite Collections.
+In this regard, I empathise with the original poster.

 The LowRiseProject equips only 1 Test Suite `TS1` and 1 Test Suite Collection `TSC0`.
 The `TSC0` invokes the `TS1` 6 times with different combination of **Run with** parameter and **Profile** parameter.